-JERSEY CITY - Family and friends say Melvin Santiago had dreamed of being a police officer since he was a boy, seeking to follow in his uncle's footsteps.
+JERSEY CITY - Melvin Santiago had dreamed of being a police officer since he was a boy, seeking to follow in his uncle's footsteps.

-Santiago died early Sunday, after he and other officers responded to a report of a robbery at a 24-hour drugstore.
+Santiago died early Sunday, as he and other officers responded to a report of a possible armed robbery at a 24-hour Walgreens store.

-The suspect, identified by Jersey City Mayor Steven Fulop as 27-year-old Lawrence Campbell, entered the store with a knife.
+The suspect, identified as 27-year-old Lawrence Campbell, had entered the store with a knife.
 Campbell allegedly assaulted an armed security guard and took his gun.
 While someone in the store called police, the suspect allegedly waited outside for police to arrive.

-Campbell never tried to rob the store, according to the mayor’s office.
-Instead, he told a witness to watch the news because he was "going to be famous."
-Campbell waited for officers to arrive and shot Santiago.
-Officers returned fire at Campbell, killing him.
+Campbell never tried to rob the store, according to the Jersey City mayor's office.
+Instead, he waited to ambush police and told a witness to watch the news because he was "going to be famous."
+When police responded, Campbell fatally shot Santiago.
+Officers returned fire at the suspect, killing him.